ocaml-community/utop/README.md

 Installation
 ------------

-To build and install Lambda-Term:
+To build and install utop:

     $ ./configure
     $ make